 Group: service_users Timeout: unlimited PasswordTimeout: unlimited Subgroups: Owners: Users: service1

-On the master server, use
+On your server, use

-p4 protect to grant the
+p4 protect to grant the service

 super permission.
-Service users are tightly
+Service users are tightly restricted

-restricted in the commands they can run, so granting them
+in the commands they can run, so granting them